utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 ![Group and count](img/group-count.png)

 We could add more aggregations here by clicking on the **+ ADD** icon at the bottom of the Operations sub-step.
 In doing so, we could add new columns to our table with using different methods in the Operations dropdown.
-This table is much like a Pivot Table in Excel.
+This table is much like a Pivot Table in Excel or Sheets.
 You'll likely need to use multiple aggregations in later assignments.

 ### Sorting data

 Now we have a list of performers and how many times they've been on the chart, but we want to know who has been there the most.
 For this we need to **Sort** the data.
 (This simple operation comes in many different names in data science languages: "Arrange" in R, "Order by" in Python and SQL.)

 - Add a new step and choose the **Sort** function.
-- Add the column we need, `Weeks in chart`, in the **By* menu.
+- Add the column we need, `Weeks in chart`, in the **By** menu.
 - Click on the **Descending** button.
-(Journalists always want the _most_ of everything.)
+(Journalists usually want the _most_ of everything.)
 - For the **Keep top** item, type in `10`.
 (We are going to keep only the top 10 records of our list so we can make a chart later.)
 - Don't forget to add your note to the step!
 (I want you to do this for each step, but I'm not going to remind you anymore.)